AresEkb/AresEkb.github.io/cv.md

 #### Also

-I developed and maintained information kiosks (C#, WPF), website www.bonum.info (PHP, Drupal, HTML, CSS).
+I developed and maintained information kiosks (C#, WPF) and website www.bonum.info (PHP, Drupal, HTML, CSS).
 It worked successfully for several years.
 Unfortunately, now the company lacks its own web-developers, so the site was replaced by a typical solution: with pictures of 200px wide on the screen and 5Mb in size, without forum, etc.

 I initiated and leaded the project on the IP telephony implementation (4 distributed offices) and the contact center creation.